kevin-chalmers/set08103/labs/lab03/README.md

 2. Package the application.
 3. Deploy the composed Docker services - we do this by running the `docker-compose.yml` file as any other Dockerfile.
 4. Wait for the application to start-up.
+5. Check that "Successfully Connected" is displayed.

 ### Update Travis File

+Now we can update our Travis file to use the Docker compose file.
+This is below:

 ```yml
 sudo: required